navin-moorthy/Learn-Website-Hacking-Penetration-Testing-From-Scratch/Supporting Documents/The-Lab.md

 https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/

-> Took Snapshot of all the three machines for future use or to downgrade if anything happens.
+> **Took Snapshot of all the three machines for future use or to downgrade if anything happens.**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4Njc3ODczNSwtMTI5MjM1Mjg3Miw0ND
+eyJoaXN0b3J5IjpbODc5NjcwODcyLC0xMjkyMzUyODcyLDQ0MD
-A1NDE1NDYsMTcyNzIzMjk5NSwtMTMzOTk4MDY3MV19
+U0MTU0NiwxNzI3MjMyOTk1LC0xMzM5OTgwNjcxXX0=
 -->